cheat/cheat/README.md

 cheat tar
 ```

-You will be presented with a cheatsheet resembling:
+You will be presented with a cheatsheet resembling the following:

 ```sh
 # To extract an uncompressed archive: